 Protein is an essential part of any diet.
-It’s great for filling up and building muscle and fortunately for busy (and hungry!) bodies, and many healthy high-protein snacks are foods you can take to work, the beach, on a road trip — pretty much just about anywhere.
+It’s great for filling up and building muscle, and fortunately great for busy (and hungry!) bodies.
+And many healthy high-protein snacks are foods you can take to work, the beach, on a road trip — pretty much just about anywhere.

 9 Portable High-Protein Snacks